-Churg-Strauss syndrome, also known as Eosinophilic Granulomatosis with polyangiitis is a form of vasculitis characterised mainly by inflammation of the smaller blood vessels such as arteries, arterioles and venules.
+Churg-Strauss syndrome (CSS), also known as Eosinophilic Granulomatosis with polyangiitis is a form of vasculitis characterised mainly by inflammation of the smaller blood vessels such as arteries, arterioles and venules.

-This form of vasculitis particularly affects in patients with a history of severe asthma and allergy.
+This form of vasculitis (CSS) particularly affects in patients with a history of severe asthma and allergy.
 The blood vessels of the lungs, skin and abdomen are usually affected.
-A severe form of this syndrome can result in the cutting off of the blood supply to the vital organs and tissues.
+A severe form of CSS can result in the cutting off of the blood supply to the vital organs and tissues.

 Churg-Strauss syndrome is a rare disorder and its causes are relatively unknown.
 However, they involve an abnormally overactive immune system coupled with pre-existing lung disease.
-It can affect people of all ages, but predominantly figures among people aged between 15 to 70 years, although patients as young as 9 years have been reported.
+CSS Syndrome can affect people of all ages, but predominantly figures among people aged between 15 to 70 years, although patients as young as 9 years have been reported with Churg-Strauss.
 Men are found to get affected slightly more than women.

 More serious complications like cardiac and renal disorders due to Churg-Strauss syndrome, also occur in the vasculitis stage.

-CSS is a rare disorder that is difficult to diagonise, in most cases.
+Churg-Strauss syndrome is a rare disorder that is difficult to diagonise, in most cases.
 It can vary in severity from patient to patient.
 In some people, it comes in the milder form, while in others it manifests in its severe form, bringing about major organ complications.
-Regrettably, strauss vasculitis goes unnoticed in its early stages.
+Regrettably, churg-strauss vasculitis goes unnoticed in its early stages.

 Lab tests of blood, kidney functioning, urine as well as chest X-Ray and CT Scan are carried out to look for signs and symptoms of the Churg-Strauss syndrome.